AstroGuy1/KerasConvert/README.md

 A program to convert Keras to Tensorflow Lite

 # Instructions
-1. After downloading, install all packages from reqirements.txt.
+1. After downloading, install all packages from requirements.txt.
 2. Change the path to your Keras file.
 3. Hit start and you are good to go.